rizsotto/scan-build/README.md

 ----------

 This package contains 3 executable scripts.
 One called `bear` which takes a build command as argument and produce a compilation database file.
-Which is a JSON file described [here][JCDB].
+(Compilation database is a JSON file described [here][JCDB].)
 The second called `beye` which takes a compilation database and run the analyzer against it and generates a report.
 The third called `scan-build` which does what `bear` and `beye` together do.

 After installation the usage is like this: